Projektreferenzen

 Balancing energy auctions (ElCom).
 Since the introduction of the PICASSO-compatible bidding process, Switzerland has seen a sharp increase in balancing prices.
 This project analyzes the causes of the price rise and evaluates the current market design.
 Based on this, we develop concrete proposals for improving the Swiss balancing market.
 2025.

 Flexibility roadmap (utility).
-With the rise of EVs and batteries, electricity consumers are becoming increasingly flexible.
-Load shifting is becoming less a question of technical capability and more a matter of providing appropriate incentives.
-This shift has significant implications for the utility business model.
-In this project, we support a leading European utility in developing a comprehensive flexibility roadmap.
+With the rise of EVs and batteries, electricity consumers are becoming far more flexible, so load shifting is now less about technical capability than about the right incentives, with major implications for the utility business model.
+We support a leading European utility in developing a comprehensive flexibility roadmap.
 2025.

 Price spikes (50Hertz).
 The study evaluates economic causes of extremely high power prices, as well as withholding of capacity by power plant operators to artificially inflate prices.
 The goal is to develop practical recommendations to prevent future price spikes and mitigate their negative effects on consumers.
 2025.
 Report